 Working with wood is incredibly satisfying, and the pride of creating a really cool, useful object for your home is very rewarding.
 Wood furnishings and decor are solid, have a great feel and each has a unique pattern only nature could provide.
 The ability to find a design and make the item yourself from start to finish provides satisfaction that can last a lifetime.
 Woodworking does not require a workshop larger than a dorm room or a whopping budget.
 Building wood projects yourself has advantages and is a lot of fun.
 It requires only a modest budget for a few basic tools to get started.
 Some great practical starter projects are suggested below.

 Benefits of DIY Woodworking

 Making it yourself has several advantages.
 First, you can customize what you’re building.
 Rather than search for the exact size, color and features you want, find a plan and create it.
 By making it, the choice of material, finish and size is in your control.
 A second reason is the cost.
 Even if you could find everything you want available for purchase, you may pay a premium for it.
-Making it yourself, especially when working with all-wood projects, is frequently far less expensive.
+Making it yourself, especially when working with all-wood or reclaimed wood projects , is frequently far less expensive.
 A third reason is that creating items can be mentally stimulating.
 Using math, doing 3-D spatial visualization and following detailed directions engages the left side of your brain while the creativity of finishing a piece and improvising when necessary engage the right side.
 Woodworking uses both sides, so whichever side of the brain you normally use, most woodworking is a part comfort zone and part experience in new terrain.

 Tools to Get Started